 Dedicated Nodes: The Premium Infrastructure Solution

-Dedicated nodes represent the gold standard of blockchain node deployment, offering unparalleled performance and reliability.
+Dedicated nodes represent the highest tier of blockchain node deployment, offering maximum performance and reliability.
 In this model, an entire physical or virtual server is exclusively allocated to a single client or blockchain network.

 Key Characteristics: